thorwebdev/thor.bio/README.md

-# fresh website
+# A fresh Thor.Bio website

-This is the fresh website source.
-The fresh website contains:
+This is the source of thor.bio, it contains

 - a homepage
+- a showcase
-- a documentation page
+- a blog page (markdown rendering)

 ### Usage